-- All students in grades 7-12 may exempt one exam in classes with a 90 or above average.
-This is a cumulative average for the year. - All students in grades 7-12 with perfect attendance in all classes may exempt one exam in classes with a 70 or above average. - No student may exempt more than one exam each term.
+- All students in grades 7-12 may exempt one exam in classes with a 90 or above average. - All students in grades 7-12 with perfect attendance in all classes may exempt one exam in classes with a 70 or above average. - No student may exempt more than one exam each term.